corefan/xenko-docs/manual/graphics/effects-and-shaders/shading-language/shader-classes-mixins-and-inheritance.md

-# Classes, mixins and inheritance
+# Shader classes, mixins and inheritance

 Xenko Shading Language (XKSL) is an extension of HLSL, which makes it closer to C# syntax and concepts.
 The language is object-oriented:

-- classes are the foundation of the code
+- shader classes are the foundation of the code
-- classes contain methods and members
+- shader classes contain methods and members
-- classes can be inherited, methods can be overridden
+- shader classes can be inherited, methods can be overridden
-- member types can be classes
+- member types can be shader classes

 XKSL uses an original way to handle multiple inheritance.
 Inheritance is performed through mixins, so the order of inheritance is crucial: